 In this tutorial, you will learn how to:

 • Perform a factory data reset

 Simultaneously press and hold the Side button and the Volume up or down button until the slider appears, then select and drag the Power icon to the right.

 If a power cycle/restart does not resolve your issue, perform a soft reset.
 Press and quickly release the Volume up button > press and quickly release the Volume down button > press and hold the Side button until you see the Apple logo.

 If you are having connectivity issues, you can try resetting your network settings.
 This will delete all network settings, returning them to factory defaults.
-From the home screen, select the Settings app > scroll to and select General > Reset > select Reset Network Settings > select Reset Network Settings again to confirm.
+From the home screen, select the Settings app > scroll to and select General > Transfer or Reset iPhone > select Reset > Reset Network Settings > select Reset Network Settings again to confirm.